 Under certain circumstances, postpartum depression can also be treated with ketamine infusions, as the substance breaks down in the body within a few hours.

-For a non-binding preliminary telephone consultation, or an appointment for a psychotherapeutic evaluation consultation for indication and therapy planning (subject to a fee, also possible online or by telephone) in Germany or on Mallorca, contact us now:
+For a non-binding preliminary telephone consultation, or an appointment for a psychotherapeutic evaluation consultation for indication and therapy planning (subject to a fee, also possible online or by telephone) on Mallorca, contact us now: